-Ronald Erwin McNair was born on October 21, 1950 in Lake City, South Carolina.
-An African-American born into a climate of racial segregation, Ronald McNair dreamed of becoming a future scientist.
-His self-determination and motivation resulted in exemplary academic success.
-He graduated valedictorian of his high school class.
-Accepted by North Carolina A&T University , he graduated with a B.S. degree in physics in 1971.
-Continuing his education, he ultimately received his Ph.D. in quantum electronics and laser technology in 1976 at the Massachusetts Institute of Technology (MIT) in Cambridge , Massachusetts .
-Dr. McNair's academic honors included being named a Presidential Scholar, a Ford Foundation Fellow, a National Fellowship Fund Fellow, a NATO Fellow, winner of Omega Psi Phi Scholar of the Year Award, and Distinguished Alumni Award.
-In addition to his numerous academic honors, Dr. McNair was an accomplished saxophone player and held a fifth degree black belt in karate.
+Ronald Erwin McNair was born on October 21, 1950, in Lake City, South Carolina.
+He dreamed of becoming a scientist.
+In spite of the challenges he faced as a result of being born into a climate of racial segregation, his hard work and persistence paid off: he was valedictorian of his high school graduating class and was accepted by North Carolina A&T University.
+In 1971, he graduated with a Bachelor of Science in Physics.
+He went on to graduate school at the Massachusetts Institute of Technology (MIT) and earned his Ph.D. in quantum electronics and laser technology in 1976.
+His achievements include being named a Presidential Scholar, a Ford Foundation Fellow, a National Fellowship Fund Fellow, a NATO Fellow, winner of the Omega Psi Phi Scholar of the Year Award, and Distinguished Alumni Award.
+He was also an accomplished saxophone player and held a fifth degree black belt in karate.

-The United States Congress, named a fellowship program in Dr. McNair's honor, to recognize his remarkable academic and professional achievements.
-The purpose of the Ronald E. McNair Postbaccalaureate Achievement Program is to encourage low-income individuals who are first-generation college students and/or traditionally underrepresented in graduate education to pursue doctoral study.
-Named for Dr. McNair, the program serves as a living memorial to a man who overcame seemingly insurmountable odds to be awarded his Ph.D. in physics and later, to realize his dream of becoming an astronaut for NASA.
-Dr. Ronald McNair once said, "True courage comes in enduring. . . persevering and believing in oneself."
-His life was truly an example of this statement.
+Shortly after Dr. McNair’s death, members of the United States Congress named a fellowship program in his honor to recognize his remarkable academic and professional achievements and to encourage low-income, first-generation college students and/or traditionally underrepresented in graduate education to pursue doctoral study.
+The program serves as a living memorial to honor a man who conquered the obstacles of racial segregation and poverty to earn a Ph.D. in physics and to realize his dream to become an astronaut.
+Dr. McNair’s life personified his belief that “[t]rue courage comes in enduring … persevering and believing in oneself.”

 The St. Edward's McNair Program provides services that will enable low-income first generation college students and students from groups underrepresented in college education to pursue doctoral study by providing activities that will implement the following prescribed objectives.
 An evaluation will provide a means for collecting quantifiable data and documentation to verify successful completion of activities.